The Public Charge Rule for Immigrants and the Hidden Impact on Public Health

 At our hospital, 77% of the patient population relies on government health insurance like Medicaid and Medicare.
 We and other safety-net hospitals would be particularly disadvantaged by a cut in Medicaid coverage among our patients.
 Without the insurance payment, safety-net hospitals and state and local governments would be on the hook for the cost of care for emergency accidents and cases of illness that have reached levels requiring emergency care — scenarios that are likely to happen more frequently if people forgo their primary care visits out of fear or lack of insurance.

-The burden of this uncompensated care targets the hospital’s bottom line, undercutting the means to provide the top-of-the-line care to patients, job opportunities to staff and faculty, and health-promoting upstream interventions such as clean energy and fresh produce to the broader community.
-This proposed rule is bad for patients, and for the health system as a whole.
+The burden of this uncompensated care targets the hospital’s bottom line, undercutting the means to provide the top-of-the-line care to all patients, job opportunities to staff and faculty, and health-promoting upstream interventions such as clean energy and fresh produce to the broader community.
+This proposed rule is bad for patients and for the health system as a whole.

 We have a human obligation to provide healthcare to anyone who needs it.
 From a public health perspective, the proposed changes to the public charge rule are a step in the wrong direction.
 If enacted, the proposed rule could be tremendously destructive, contributing to worsening health outcomes and a growing, overarching climate of fear and discrimination.